CartoDB/carto-selfhosted/customizations/README.md

 + # REDIS_TLS_ENABLED=false
 ```

-2. Uncomment the external Redis configuration
+2. Uncomment the external Redis configuration:

 ```diff
 # Your custom configuration for a external redis (comment when local redis)